hiagofranco/docker-yocto-builder/README.md

 Note: Replace <my-folder-project> with the folder where all the Yocto files are (like Poky, for example) and <version> with rocko, dunfell or kirkstone.

+If you want a ncurses menu to select the right container, there is an example on `menu_entry.sh` script.